Molcajete Salsa | Salsa Molcajeteada

 Molcajete salsa is a rustic and chunky Mexican salsa made in a stone mortar and pestle.
-This vegan salsa molcajeteada is great on chips or on any of your favorite Mexican dishes.
+This salsa de molcajete is great on tortilla chips or on any of your favorite Mexican dishes.

-Did you know that a good homemade salsa made with the freshest ingredients can change your life?
+Did you know that good homemade traditional Mexican salsas made with the freshest ingredients can change your life?

 It absolutely can.